 Key Stage 3

-- How do humanists find value in their lives?
-See AMV unit 9: What’s to be done?
-What really matters in religion and belief?
+Unit 9 What’s to be done?
+What really matters in religion and beliefs?

-The full planning guidelines can be downloaded here: http://understandinghumanism.org.uk/planning-guidelines/
+The full ‘Core Knowledge’ Guide can be downloaded here: https://understandinghumanism.org.uk/planning-guidelines/